andrewgepearce/sequencer/README.md

 Todo items:
   * Need to add sub-lifeline actions to actors such that parallel flows in the same actor are represented cleanly without having to resort to using 2 actors
   * Need to chase Canvas issues that present external TTF fonts to be deployed
-  * Add schema vaidation on processing.
+  * Add schema validation on processing.
 At the moment, failures are normally represented by error boxes in the digram.
 In very exceptional cases memory or system errors have been encountered that cause crash of the application.
 This can be mitigated by enforcing validation of the sequencer description document before processing.